 Not only are oats a tasty source of dietary fiber (1/4 cup of oat bran supplies nearly 4 grams), but beta-glucans, a component of the soluble fiber found in oats, has proven effective in lowering total blood cholesterol and low-density lipoprotein (LDL) levels, thus reducing your overall risk of heart disease.
 Added bonus?
 High fiber diets are more satiating and have been linked to lower body weights.
 Try making a small batch of oatmeal and adding it to your next smoothie – you're likely to be pleasantly surprised by the thick shake that results.
 If you're not up for cooking, simply add oat bran instead.

 Old medical practitioners may have been on the right track when they used the pomegranate to treat disease.
-Extracts of this once-exotic, now-commonplace fruit been found to have strong anti-inflammatory, antioxidant and even anti-tumor properties.
+Extracts of this fruit been found to have strong anti-inflammatory, antioxidant and even anti-tumor properties.
 Additional research has found that the anthocyanins, tannins and high levels of antioxidants in pomegranates can help fight obesity.

 To give your drink a muscle-building boost, add a mix of whey and casein protein.
 This blend offers readily available, quick-digesting whey protein along with slower-digesting casein for a sustained supply of amino acids.